dezhouc2/leetcode_summary/Amazon/BQ.md

-5. Tell me your most challenging project/ a time you solved a complex problem 扣题，怎么复杂，是deadline 紧，还是技术复杂，你怎么做的，学习了新技术，use my priavte time to work on it 等等 最后说结果或者说通过这个process 你学到了什么
+5. Tell me your most challenging project/ a time you solved a complex problem 扣题，怎么复杂，是deadline 紧，还是技术复杂，你怎么做的，学习了新技术，use my priavte time to work on it 等等 最后说结果或者说通过这个process 你学到了什么 The most challenging project is when I worked as a software engineer intern at TigerGraph.
+I'm responsible for an independent project and building a model directly from datapineline.
+I was given 3 days to finish this task.
+Not only the deadline is intense, but also I need to communicate with backend team to have the access to datapineline.
+Furthermore, to build a model can be split into several pieces such as data featuring, setting up framework, training and testing data, model building, model evaulation and finally model optimization and comparison.
+Both time and techniques are challenging for me.
+In order to finish this task, I use my private time to work on it.
+In order to deliver as soon as I can to meet customer's gola along with keep highest standards for this project, I talked with the backend team and use a different way of getting access to the datapineline in order to extract data which proves to be more efficient later.
+Furthermore, I approach a new framework to build model on this task.
+Eventually, the result works well in performance and I deliver the product that meets customer's expectation.
+Through this process,I not only learn new methods in machine learning field but also improve my communication skills and ear trust from other teams at TigerGraph.

+note: earn trust, new insight, obsess over customer

 6. Tell me a time when you missed deadline
 先介绍背景 解释为何会miss 你是怎么把损失降到最低的，最后结果是好的，影响不是很大
+ when I work collaboratively on a project with a different team that needs some permissions on a cloud server from the cloud team.
+The cloud team delays sending the permission for me to have access to the server which results in the dealy sending the products to the clients.
+Although the result went well, I addressed this issue by setting up a new serve that no need their token as well as keeping updating with the clients what's going on.
+At end of this issue, we still deliver the products to customer and keep the loss into lowest cost.

+ note: obsess over customer, ownership

 7. Biggest mistake or failure

-8. Tell me a time when you took on something significant outside your area of responsibility
+8. Tell me a time when you took on something significant outside your area of responsibility When I worked in the production team, I was asked to take charge a core algorithm task that from my departure teammate due to staff turnover.
+This core algorithm is something that completelly new to me.
+In order to develier successfully to customer, I spend my private time to dive deep,to understand and to learn this core algorithm.
+Meanwhile, I'm positively communicating with and doing knowledge transition with the teammate that is about to leave the company.
+Eventually, I delivered the product to the customer.
+Via this affair, I not only learn some new knowledges in algorithms but also being more confident to take down more challging tasks.

+note: communication, deliver, dive deep, ownership

 9. Tell me a time when you take caculated rist